Ilya Prusikin: Musical career

 In 2003, Ilyich became a member of nu-metal band Tenkorr.
 Prusikin also gained experience working with the other groups, Like A Virgin, St. Bastards and Construktorr among them.
-Ilya has since achieved greater domestic and international recognition with the band Little Big, founded on April 1, 2013.
+Prusikin has since achieved greater domestic and international recognition with the band Little Big, founded on April 1, 2013.
 All music videos of the band are shot by its co-founder, Alina Pasok (Russian: Алина Пязок).

 Personal life

-On July 6, 2016, Ilya Prusikin married musician Irina Smelaya, better known by her stage name Tatarka.
+On July 6, 2016, Prusikin married musician Irina Smelaya, better known by her stage name Tatarka.
 Their son Dobrynya was born on November 26, 2017.

-On August 21, 2020 Smelaya and Prusikin announced their separation on YouTube.
+On August 21, 2020, Smelaya and Prusikin announced their separation on YouTube.

+Since August 2020 Ilya Prusikin has been in a relationship with Sonya Tayurskaya.
+Tayurskaya told about it in an interview with Ksenia Sobchak.
+In May 2024, the couple announced that they were expecting a child and shared pictures with their daughter in November 2024.

 Political views

-In 2018, Prusikin quoted the famous aphorism: "The [Russian] state has murdered my Motherland" and criticised the Russian populace's easygoing attitude towards life and, especially, local indifference towards corruption.
+In 2018, Prusikin quoted the famous aphorism: "The [Russian] state has murdered my Motherland" and criticised the Russian populace's easy-going attitude towards life and, especially, local indifference towards corruption.

 In a 2019 interview with Xenia Sobchak, Prusikin spoke of his total dislike of modern Russian politics, emphasising the increased "cult of intolerance and anger" in internal politics after 2012.
 He publicly supported Ivan Golunov during the journalist's persecution.

-In 2022 after the Russian inviasion of Ukraine, Ilya stated "We adore our country, but we completely disagree with the war in Ukraine, moreover, we believe that any war is unacceptable."
-He also announced that he had left the country and relocated to Los Angeles with the singer Sonya, stating that "we are so disgusted by the Russian military propaganda machine that we decided to drop everything and leave the country."
-Later on 23 June 2022 he (as Little Big) released the single Generation Cancellation.
+In 2022 after the Russian invasion of Ukraine, Prusikin stated "We adore our country, but we completely disagree with the war in Ukraine, moreover, we believe that any war is unacceptable."
+He also got a tattoo saying "No war" on his arm.
+He announced that he had left the country and relocated to Los Angeles with the singer Sonya, stating that "we are so disgusted by the Russian military propaganda machine that we decided to drop everything and leave the country."
+Later on 23 June 2022 he (as Little Big) released the single "Generation Cancellation".

+On January 7, he skateboarded on a cross shaped skateboard, which caused great outrage among Christians in Russia, Europe, and America.

+After that, Orthodox activists wrote a statement against the leader of Little Big Prusikin to the investigative committee of Russia outraged by the "satanic ritual" of riding a skateboard in the form of a cross.
+Georgy Soldatov, a lawyer for the movement, said the "talented performer" deliberately uploaded a video of him riding a cross-shaped plank because he was convinced he would not return to Russia.

+"I’m sure the case will be initiated, and it will be more difficult for Mr. Prusikin to return to Russia," Soldatov said.

+On January 27, 2023, he was included by the Ministry of Justice of the Russian Federation in the list of "foreign agents".